torchbox/kdtool/README.md

 Note: Prior to version 1.8.0-1, kdtool was known as gitlab-kube-deploy.
 It has been renamed as its scope has expanded and it's no longer specific to GitLab.

-`kdtool` is a utility for deploying applications and interacting with deployed applications on Kubernetes, with an emphasis on deploying from GitLab and other CI applications.
+kdtool is a utility for deploying applications and interacting with deployed applications on Kubernetes, with an emphasis on deploying from GitLab and other CI applications.
 It can be installed and used standalone from the command line, or as a container image in Docker-based CI workflows.

-`kdtool` can deploy simple applications without needing a manifest.
-Based on command-line options, it can provision environment variables (via Secrets or ConfigMaps), Deployments, Services and Ingresses, as well as persistent volumes and databases (with an
+kdtool can deploy simple applications without needing a manifest.
+Based on command-line options, it can provision Deployments, Service and Ingresses, and configure environment variables (via Secrets or ConfigMaps), persistent volumes and databases (with an
 [external database controller](https://github.com/torchbox/k8s-database-controller/)),
-ACME/Let's Encrypt TLS certificates (with [kube-lego](https://github.com/jetstack/kube-lego)) and HTTP authentication.
+as well as ACME/Let's Encrypt TLS certificates (with [kube-lego](https://github.com/jetstack/kube-lego)) and HTTP authentication.

-`kdtool` can simplify manifests for more complicated applications, providing template variable substitution to deploy several different copies of an application (for example, a staging site and any number of review apps) from a single manifest.
+For more complicated applications, kdtool can simplify YAML (or JSON) manifests, providing environment-based template variable substitution to deploy several different copies of an application (for example, a staging site and any number of review apps) from a single manifest.
+When deploying from CI, you can substitute `$IMAGE` in the manifest to easily deploy the image that was built.

-Even if you don't use `kdtool` to deploy your application, its `shell` command makes it easier to interact with running applications, e.g. to debug problems, copy files from to or from the application, or connect to the application's database.  `kdtool` can start a shell (or any other command) using the same image, environment variables, volume mounts, and other configuration as any existing deployment, using a single command.
+Even if you don't use kdtool to deploy your application, its `shell` command makes it easier to interact with running applications, e.g. to debug problems, copy files from to or from the application, or connect to the application's database.  kdtool can start a shell (or any other command) using the same image, environment variables, volume mounts, and other configuration as any existing deployment, using a single command.

-`kdtool status` provides an overview of a Deployment, its ReplicaSets and their pods, to make problems with deployments easier to diagnose without having to examine each pod or ReplicaSet individually.
+kdtool's `status` command provides an overview of a Deployment, its ReplicaSets and their pods, to make problems with deployments easier to diagnose without having to examine each pod or ReplicaSet individually.

 ## Screenshot